Sharma-Jee/Before-DSA/PS-Sprint-1/README.md

     Output: `4`
     Explanation: The most frequent number in the array is 4.

-47. **Determining the Length of a String Without Using Built-In Functions**
+47. **✔️Determining the Length of a String Without Using Built-In Functions**
     **Difficulty**: Medium
     **Topics**: String Manipulation
     **Description**: Write a program to determine the length of a string without using built-in functions.